ss355/TSG.study/README.md

  (6) R.Code.and.Input.

-The corresponding R code and Input to obtain the gene list in "Gene.Lists.TEXT" folder are saved in the "R.Code.and.Input" folder.
+The corresponding R code and Input to obtain the gene list in "Gene.Lists.TEXT" folder are saved in the "Code.for.Gene.Lists.TEXT.by.AP" folder.

+The corresponding R code and Input to obtain the separate or individual gene list in the other folders (i.e., "Method_A.Table6.Row1and3", "Method_B.Table6.Row2and4", "Method_C", "Method_D") are saved in the "Code.for.Method.ABCD.by.CT" folder.

 **